xx70235/ckanext-tif-imageview/README.md

 To install ckanext-tif-imageview:

-1. Activate your CKAN virtual environment, for example:
+1. Activate your CKAN virtual environment and install the extension:

-        . /usr/lib/ckan/default/bin/activate
+        > . /usr/lib/ckan/default/bin/activate
+        > pip install ckanext-tif-imageview

-2. Clone the source and install it on the virtualenv
+2. OR,  Clone the source and install it on the virtualenv

         git clone https://github.com/TIBHannover/ckanext-tif-imageview.git
         cd ckanext-tif-imageview